 Running my fingers through my hair, I prepare myself for another night at The Long Mile.
 Pulling the door open, I step inside.
-The smell of sweat and blood reminds me of the brutality that surrounds this place.
+The smell of sweat and blood reminds me of the brutality surrounding this place.
 Dreams of landing legitimate fights in pro-boxing were the hope I was holding.
-It won’t happen.
-I’ve accepted this is all my life will be.
-In the slumps of New York, I battle and will never become anything.
+It won't happen.
+I've accepted this is all my life will be.
+In the slums of New York, I battle.
+I will never become anything.
 A shadow in the streets that no one cares about, I will remain.

 I slide down the wall and fall back into my despairing thoughts as another two fighters enter the ring.
 Opening my bag, I pull out my only childhood possession, a model car.
 Glancing at the Ferrari Daytona, I run my fingers over my fading name.
 I can't help but think, how I came to own it.
 Is Stefano even my name, or did I steal it from some kid?
 My earliest memory is waking up at the hospital.
 Martha and James stood around my hospital bed, whispering to men in suits.
 They spoke to me as if they knew me, yet their faces weren't familiar.
 My head hurt, and despite my efforts to remember, my memory was gone.
 All I had was this model car.